-The U.S. Geological Survey (USGS) topographic map of the Huntsville Quadrangle shows the site is at the western margin of Ogden Valley between Pole Canyon and Coal Hollow Creeks, and is on southwest- to east-facing slopes slightly below a hilltop overlooking the southern end of Nordic Valley to the west (Figure 1).
-Pole Canyon Creek flows to the north about 560 feet west of the property.
-Nordic Valley Ski Area is about 0.8 miles to the northwest.
-No active drainages are shown crossing the site on Figure 1, and no springs or seeps were observed at the site or are shown in the site area on Figure 1.
+The U.S. Geological Survey (USGS) topographic map of the Huntsville Quadrangle shows the site is at the western margin of Ogden Valley between Pole Canyon and Coal Hollow Creeks, and is on southeast- to east-facing slopes slightly below a hilltop overlooking Ogden Valley to the east and Nordic Valley to the west and northwest (Figure 1).
+Pole Canyon Creek flows to the north about 1,950 feet west of the property, and Coal Canyon Creek flows to the northeast about 650 feet to the southeast.
+Nordic Valley Ski Area is about one mile to the northwest.
+No active drainages are shown crossing the site on Figure 1.
+However, one small drainage that may be seasonally active reportedly flows to the east across the property into Coal Canyon from slightly below the cul-de-sac bordering the site on the west (AGEC, 2014).
+No springs or seeps were observed at the site or are shown in the site area on Figure 1.

-The site is the western margin of Ogden Valley about 1.3 miles northwest of the north arm of Pineview Reservoir.
-The valley bottom to the east is dominated by unconsolidated lacustrine and alluvial basin-fill deposits, whereas slopes in the site area are mainly in weathered Tertiaryage tuffaceous bedrock and landslide colluvium from a complex series of overlapping failures since Late Pleistocene time.
-The Utah Division of Water Rights Well Driller Database shows one water well about 1,500 feet southwest of the property that has a reported depth to static groundwater of 50 feet, but no site-specific groundwater information was available and no groundwater was encountered in the boring conducted by GSH at the property to its explored depth of 29 feet.
+The site is the western margin of Ogden Valley about 1.1 miles northwest of the north arm of Pineview Reservoir.
+The valley bottom to the east is dominated by unconsolidated lacustrine and alluvial basin-fill deposits, whereas slopes in the site area are mainly in weathered Tertiary-age tuffaceous bedrock and landslide colluvium from a complex series of overlapping failures since Late Pleistocene time.
+The Utah Division of Water Rights Well Driller Database shows one water well about 2,000 feet southwest of the property that has a reported depth to static groundwater of 50 feet, but no site-specific groundwater information was available and no groundwater was encountered in the boring conducted by GSH at the property to its explored depth of 46.5 feet.
 Given all the above, we anticipate the depth to the shallow aquifer at the Project is somewhere between 50 and 100 feet.
-However, groundwater depths at the site likely vary seasonally from snowmelt runoff and annually from climatic fluctuations.
+However, groundwater depths at the site likely vary seasonally form snowmelt runoff and annually from climatic fluctuations.
 Such variations would be typical for an alpine environment.
 Perched conditions above less-permeable, clay-rich bedrock layers may also be present in the subsurface that could cause locally shallower groundwater levels.

 Avery (1994) indicates groundwater in Ogden Valley occurs under perched, confined, and unconfined conditions in the valley fill to depths of 750 feet or more.
 A well-stratified lacustrine silt layer forms a leaky confining bed in the upper part of the valley-fill aquifer.
 The aquifer below the confining beds is the principal aquifer, which is in primarily fluvial and alluvial-fan deposits.
 The principal aquifer is recharged from precipitation, seepage from surface water, and subsurface inflow from bedrock into valley fill along the valley margins (Avery, 1994).
-The confined aquifer is typically overlain by a shallow, unconfined aquifer recharged from surface flow and upward leakage.
-Groundwater flow is generally from the valley margins into the valley fill, and then toward the head of Ogden Canyon (Avery, 1994).
-Based on topography, we expect groundwater flow at the site to be to the west toward Pole Canyon Creek, and then regionally to the north.
+The confined aquifer is typically overlain by a shallow, unconfined aquifer recharged from surface